Under Testing – Official Launch Coming Soon

 What are the most common exclusions in Rural Insurance?

-Standard exclusions include intentional acts, war risks, inherent vice, improper packaging, delay losses, and certain special perils unless added separately.
+Standard exclusions include willful negligence, war, nuclear risks, poor farm management practices, inherent vice, and certain diseases unless added separately.
 Refer to policy wording for exact exclusions.

 4